apache/spark/CI.rst

 This is needed because some of the conflicting changes from multiple PRs might cause build and test failures after merge even if they do not fail in isolation.
 Also those runs are already reviewed and confirmed by the committers so they can be used to do some housekeeping:
-- pushing most recent image build in the PR to the Github Private Registry (for caching)
+- pushing most recent image build in the PR to the GitHub Private Registry (for caching)
 - upgrading to latest constraints and pushing those constraints if all tests succeed
 - refresh latest Python base images in case new patch-level is released